 The following list of URL patterns was used to filter for governmental, non-governmental, and international organization websites from the web datasets.
 We gathered the list by examining public records, Wikipedia lists, and the like.
-The list is not as simple as \textbf{.gov.} because international governments use different TLDs.
+The list is not as simple as \textbf{gov.} because international governments use different TLDs.
 Moreover, some spam websites masquerades as \textbf{{.gov}} websites.
-Two of the authors, examined each domain either online or through the Internet Archives' Way Back Machine to confirm they belonged to a government website.
-After performing a pseudo-crawl on FineFineweb, Nemo-CC and MagaCorpus, the authors manually reviewed the data for quality, and filtered out spam websites with similar website names, which were added to blocklists.
+Two of the authors examined each domain either online or through the \textit{Internet Archives' Way Back Machine} to confirm they belonged to a government website.
+After performing a pseudo-crawl on FineFineWeb, Nemotron-CC and MagaCorpus, the authors manually audited the data for quality, and filtered out spam websites with similar website names, which were added to blocklists.

 The\textbf{ .gov, .gov/, and .mil/ }websites are US Federal governmental works.
 To the extent we could, we filtered any sites that had keywords indicating reservations of rights.
-We believe this lowers the risk of inadvertent third party copyrighted works appearing on US Federal works, and is in the spirit of the EU text data mining opt-out conventions. { \begin{itemize} \item \texttt{.gov} (as a suffix) \item \texttt{.gov/} \item \texttt{.mil/} \end{itemize} }
+We believe this lowers the risk of inadvertent third party copyrighted works appearing on US Federal works, and is in the spirit of the EU text data mining opt-out conventions.
+We also note that the ultimate source of these websites is from Common Crawl which already also respects the \textit{robots.txt} opt-out. { \begin{itemize} \item \texttt{gov} (as a suffix) \item \texttt{gov/} \item \texttt{mil/} \end{itemize} }

 All other websites in this category are specifically international governments or NGOs.